-I would like to share with you a recipe, Chicken Haluska, from my Great-Grandmother’s kitchen.
-It’s definitely a classic family favorite of ours!
+I would like to share with you one of our family’s classic recipes, Chicken Haluska.
+It’s from the kitchen of my Great-Grandmother.
+It’s definitely a favorite meal of ours!

 The secret to making Chicken Haluska even better than great-grandmas is to use chicken stock.
 The original recipe used water and there was quite a bit of seasoning adjustment necessary to make it… less bland.
 There I said it.
 It’s true though and chicken stock adds a depth of flavor and nutrition that this recipe was missing.
 Now that I can make Chicken Haluska in less time makes this a real winner.